ikr/lingui/README.md

 quite the whole story.
 You have to know what to type: which commands are possible in the current _context_, what arguments are acceptable for those commands.
 Essentially, you have to speak the application's language.
 You may say "whoa, that sounds like quite a learning curve to climb!"
 Not at all.
-The system will help you _a lot,_ providing automatic type-ahead-style suggestions and previews.
+The system will help you _a lot,_ providing automatic typeahead-style suggestions and previews.
 It also learns your usage patterns, and short-circuits the most common actions for you.

-## Vocabulary
+# Vocabulary

 TBD